 What is a Covered Call?

 A covered call is a risk management and an options strategy that involves holding a long position in the underlying asset (e.g., stock) and selling (writing) a call option on the underlying asset.
-The strategy is usually employed by investors who believe that the price of the underlying asset will experience only minor price fluctuations in the future.
+The strategy is usually employed by investors who believe that the underlying asset will experience only minor price fluctuations.

 It is not recommended to use a covered call strategy if you expect a substantial appreciation of the underlying asset because your profits are locked to the strike price of the call option.
 At the same time, if the price of the underlying asset significantly declines, the premium from the sale of the call will now cover only a small portion of the losses.